 The team did not want to just simulate the behavior of molecules in a static state, though.
-They wanted to see if they could manipulate the particles’ behavior, and, thereby, a molecule’s properties, by changing the system’s temperature.
+They wanted to see if they could manipulate the particles’ behavior, and, in turn, a molecule’s properties, by changing the system’s temperature.

 Slaking particle behavior